koronkowy/koronkowy/README.md

 -   [cabal](https://cabal.cx/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
 Working in an international collective to develop and support projects that advance values of online consent, privacy, equity and liberty.
 Performing security assessments for at-risk and targeted people (https://cyberabuse.nyc/), creating, curating and supporting community works that progress personal security confidence, and monitoring pervasive threats online and investigating harassment campaigns.
 Supporting a diverse community in finding and vetting job opportunities, working with candidates to bolster their resumes and CVs, managing relationships with hiring employers to introduce talent, and developing a embedded job hunting platform.
 Writing, research, and editing support for unique editorials and news on threat intel, cybersecurity, hacking, privacy, tech ethics, tech-based harassment, politics & other relevant topics for hatemail.io.

 -   [HushCon](https://hushcon.com/): I started attending HushCon in 2019 at HushCon West in Seattle, WA.
 I’ve been back to HushCon West every year since.
 And now I am helping organize the conference as a sponsorship coordinator!
 HushCon is a premier security conference with hush rules on all talks that happen.
-I also attended HushCon East located in NYC in 2022 and plan to attend again this year.
+I also attended HushCon East located in NYC in 2022 and 2023.
 Please [reach out](https://hushcon.com/sponsors.php) if you’d like to talk about sponsorship.

 -   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): I’m back helping with SeaGL in 2024, assisting the main event coordinator directly in any areas that might make things easier for them / to fill in holes in the org.
 In 2021 I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
 I served the org as the volunteer coordination committee co-chair and code of conduct co-chair.
 I also participated in or sat in on the programming, finance, partnerships, and tech committees.
 During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.